rmjarvis/TreeCorr/docs/_build/html/_sources/params.rst.txt

     nominally the lensing convergence, it could really be any scalar quantity, like temperature, size, etc.

+:patch_col: (int/str) Which column to use for patch.

+    Use precalculated patch numbers to split the catalog into patches.

 :w_col: (int/str) Which column to use for the weight (if any).
+:wpos_col: (int/str) Which column to use for the position weight (if any).

     The weight column is optional.
 If omitted, all weights are taken to be 1.